 Dr. Sue Johnson is a clinical psychologist, researcher, professor, popular presenter and speaker, and a leading innovator in the field of couple’s therapy and adult attachment.
 Dr. Johnson is the founder of Emotionally Focused Couples and Family Therapy, which is backed by over 30 years of peer-reviewed clinical research.
 Dr. Johnson is founding Director of the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT) and Distinguished Research Professor at Alliant University in San Diego, California, as well as Professor Emeritus, Clinical Psychology, at the University of Ottawa, Canada.
 Dr. Johnson is the author of many books, including Hold Me Tight, Love Sense, and Created for Connection.

-Click the links below to find out more about Emotionally Focused Therapy.
+Click the links below to find out more about EFT.